jonboulle/dahoam-workshop/README.md

 ## Recover etcd from Backup

-Login to our control machine and stop etcd.
+Log in to our control machine and stop etcd.

 ```
 ssh core@mycluster.example.com
 systemctl stop etcd2.service
 ```

-Lets take a backup of the etcd data directory now.
+Let's take a backup of the etcd data directory now.
 We will use this to simulate replacing etcd from backup in a moment.

 ```
 cp -Ra /var/lib/etcd2 etcd2-backup